NEW authors should always write what they know – or so the old adage goes.

 So, how did David, a Brighton born lad become inspired to write a thriller, bursting with rich and convincing descriptions of the streets of a sleepy Spanish town?

-“I worked in casinos since I was 16 and even went to Africa to open one especially for the Mohammed Ali vs George Foreman in Africa in 1974,” explained David, who has already written his second Clint Grainger novel, due for publication before Christmas.
+“I worked in casinos since I was 16 and even went to Africa to open one especially for the Mohammed Ali vs George Foreman in Africa in 1974,” explained David, who has already written his second Clive Grainger novel, due for publication before Christmas.

 “I was lucky enough to meet lots of incredible people and have some incredible adventures.
 But, for me, writing books was always the dream.